LSU Tigers women's soccer: LSU Soccer Stadium

-The LSU Soccer Stadium is a soccer facility located on the campus of Louisiana State University in Baton Rouge.
-The facility, built in 1996, serves as the home of the LSU Tigers soccer team.
+The "LSU Soccer Stadium" is a soccer-specific stadium facility located on the campus of Louisiana State University in Baton Rouge.
+The stadium, built in 1996, serves as the home of the LSU Tigers soccer team.
 The two-level stadium has a seating capacity of 2,197.

 Practice and Training facilities

 LSU Indoor Practice facility

 The LSU Indoor Practice Facility, built in 1991, is a climate-controlled 8,250 square feet facility.
 It is used when inclement weather prevents the soccer team from practicing at the LSU Soccer Stadium.
 It holds the 100-yd Anderson-Feazel LSU Indoor field.
 The playing surface is Momentum Field Turf by SportExe.

 Strength and Conditioning facility

 The LSU Tigers soccer team weight room is over 10,000 square feet and includes multi-purpose flat surface platform, bench, incline, squat and Olympic lifting stations along with dumbbell bench stations.
 It is also equipped with medicine balls, hurdles, plyometric boxes, assorted speed and agility equipment, treadmills, stationary bikes and elliptical cross trainers.
 The weight room features multiple high-definition TV's for multimedia presentations.
 It is located in the LSU Football Operations Center.